top of page

 Authors Kevin D. Murphy and Mary Anne Hunting will discuss a topic near and dear to the Mather Homestead's heart -- female architects, as Bertha Mather McPherson was one of Connecticut's first female architects.
 Four local renowned local female architects will then join a panel discussion.

-• Book Club with Samantha: Harlem Rhapsody
+• Book Discussion with Samantha: Harlem Rhapsody

-Book Club with Samantha: Harlem Rhapsody
+Book Discussion with Samantha: Harlem Rhapsody

 Apr 02, 2025, 7:00 PM – 9:00 PM